FraNnky96/immo_eliza_regression/eval_metrics.md

 ### Presentation of the final dataset .

         The final dataset is shaped with 12394 rows and 20 columns.
         I didn' t merge any dataset to the final dataset nor scrape spend too much time understanding logic of ML.
         I scaled the data with RobustScaler() .

-        Made some clean some outliers , extras value, and default in the locality column

-        Made some cross validation in the model
+        Made some clean some outliers , extras value, and default in the locality column Made some cross validation in the model

 ### Summary :

 This model was built using CatBoostRegressor with a GridSearchCV to tune the hyperparameters.
-The evaluation metrics show that the model performs well on both training and test datasets.
+The evaluation metrics show that the model performs well on both training and test datasets but needs to be verified.
 The model’s R² values indicate that it can explain a significant portion of the variance in the target variable, and its error metrics (MAE, RMSE, MAPE, and sMAPE) suggest that the model is making reasonable predictions.
-However, there is still room for improvement, particularly in reducing the error margins on the test set and on the dataset itself.
+However, there is still lots of room for improvement.
+Particularly in reducing the error margins on the test/train set and on the data of the dataset itself.